woodnsec/IoT-Forensics/README.md

 Ideas :

-*Research differences/similarities of traditional forensics, in comparison to IOT
+*Research differences/similarities of traditional forensics, in comparison to IoT

 ## Proposed Project Timeline